UCL-ARC/condenser-docs/docs/documentation/troubleshooting/kubectl-add-gpu.md

 kubectl -n arc-gpu-test-ns edit vm gpu-test-iac-0
 ```

+Or by editing the YAML configuration of your VM in the Rancher GUI.

 Add the following to the devices section of the YAML configuration (at the level
 of the other devices in this section):